 Despite these limitations, the cfDNA sequencing assay described here constitutes an advance in the development of approaches for de novo detection of the repertoire of somatic genetic alterations in cancer patients and provides further evidence that CH likely constitutes a biological phenomenon and a technical pitfall more prevalent than previously anticipated.
+Our findings also emphasize the importance of matched cfDNA-WBC sequencing at comparable depths to avoid the potential misclassification of CH affecting cancer genes as tumor-derived mutations.

 METHODS